Stand for Children: Affiliate offices

-Currently, Stand for Children has nine state affiliates: Arizona, Colorado, Illinois, Indiana, Louisiana, Oregon, Tennessee, Texas and Washington.
+Currently, Stand for Children has seven state affiliates: Arizona, Colorado, Illinois, Indiana, Oregon, Tennessee, and Washington.
 The affiliates are supported by the national office in Portland, Oregon.
 While Stand for Children and Stand for Children Leadership Center are jointly led by CEO Jonah Edelman, they have distinct goals and methods of execution aligned with the sections of the federal tax code under which they are each described.
-Stand for Children, which is described under section 501(c)(4) is the grassroots advocacy group that works to mobilize concerned citizen activists at the local and state level to convince elected officials and voters to pass education reforms.
-Stand for Children Leadership Center is a section 501(c)(3) organization that trains people to be effective citizen leaders capable of solving problems facing children, both locally and statewide.
+Stand for Children, which is described under section 501(c)(4) is a grassroots advocacy group that operates at the local and state level to convince elected officials and voters to pass education reforms.
+Stand for Children Leadership Center is a section 501(c)(3) organization that provides training on children's advocacy.

 In 2011, Stand for Children was praised in Time for "delivering results and changing how politicians think about grassroots education reform."
 The praise was attributed to the group's work to improve school funding in Oregon, teacher evaluations in Colorado, and teacher policy in Illinois.

-Impact

-In the 25 years since its founding, Stand has achieved numerous legislative victories for students and created programs aimed at boosting academic success and achieving educational equity.
-Stand helped secure the passage and full funding of Measure 98 in Oregon, which provides $303 million to enable the state's school districts to expand evidence-based dropout prevention strategies, career technical education pathways, college credit courses, and post-secondary counseling.
-In Washington, Stand helped pass the nation's first-ever statewide Advanced Placement course enrollment equity requirement.
-Stand also played a pivotal role in advocating for the passage of funding for full-day kindergarten in Colorado in 2019.
-In Arizona, Stand helped pass Proposition 208, a pathbreaking education funding measure that would raise $940 million per year to help address Arizona’s teacher shortage crisis, hire additional counselors, nurses, social workers and aides, and double the state’s investment in career and technical education courses.

-In 2017, Stand developed the Center for High School Success, which partners with school districts in multiple Stand-affiliate states to provide educators with resources, training, and data needed to ensure more ninth grade students stay on track to graduation.

-In February 2021, Stand launched the Center for Antiracist Education to help educators end racism where it either takes root or is vanquished: in our schools.
-The program works with educators across the nation to identify antiracist curriculum, build antiracist expertise, and demonstrate what works in antiracist teaching.